Seasonal Planning for Australia Travel

 Winter in Australia (June to August)

-"Stinger season" in tropical Australia generally ends in May.
-You'll no longer find the deadly box jellyfish in the sea by June, yet check local conditions before taking the plunge.
-To lounge on a beach, head to northern WA (such as Broome) or Northern Queensland (the Great Barrier Reef, Whitsunday Islands, and Port Douglas are perfect).
-Resorts in these places are likely to be busy with domestic tourists, especially around school holidays.
-(In contrast, the NT beaches are generally a no-go because of the presence of crocodiles.)
-Experience the best of the tropical north on this week-long tour that includes Port Douglas and Cairns.
+"Stinger season" in tropical Australia generally ends in May; you'll no longer find the deadly box jellyfish in the sea by June (yet check local conditions before taking the plunge).
+To lounge on a beach, head to northern Western Australia (such as Broome) or Northern Queensland (the Great Barrier Reef, Whitsunday Islands, and Port Douglas are perfect).
+Resorts in these places are likely to be busy with domestic travelers, especially around school holidays.
+(In contrast, the Northern Territory beaches are generally a no-go because of the presence of crocodiles.)
+Experience the best of the tropical north on this weeklong tour that includes Port Douglas and Cairns.

-For a different winter experience, skiing is possible in some mountainous parts of Tasmania, NSW, Victoria, and the Australian Capital Territory (ACT).
-Although Australia's mountains aren't as high as many others around the world—Australia's highest mountain, Mount Kosciuszko, is just 7,310 feet (2,228 m)—the nearby ski fields provide enough snow for skiing from mid June.
+For a different winter experience, skiing is possible in some mountainous parts of southeastern Australia, including Tasmania, New South Wales, Victoria, and the Australian Capital Territory.
+Although Australia's mountains aren't as high as many others around the world—Australia's highest mountain, Mount Kosciuszko, is just 7,310 feet (2,228 m)—the nearby ski fields provide enough snow for skiing from mid-June.

-Coonawarra Wine Festival, Coonawarra SA.
-Wine enthusiasts may want to head to South Australia, where the Coonawarra wine region (south-east of Adelaide and just north of Mount Gambier) holds a month-long wine festival.
+Coonawarra Cabernet Celebrations, Coonawarra (October).
+Wine enthusiasts may want to head to South Australia, where the Coonawarra wine region (southeast of Adelaide and just north of Mount Gambier) holds a monthlong wine festival.

-City2Surf Run, Sydney.
+City2Surf Run, Sydney (August).
 Keen runners could also check out Sydney's City2Surf run, held on the second Sunday in August.
-You can enter the 8.5-mile (14-km) race competitively or just for fun.
+You can enter the 8.5-mile (14 km) race competitively or just for fun.